National Scout Jamboree

 Nothing is impossible for the prepared young person — no future is out of reach for a group of committed people who care.
 It’s important to signal that the limits people perceive are self-imposed and that with an embrace and application of the 12 points of the Scout Law and three points of the Scout Oath, there is a bright and positive future.
 Participants in the 2023 National Jamboree will learn that character is created when you achieve more than you thought possible.

 It is the goal to take a female and male troop.
-Each troop consists of four patrols of eight scouts (32) + four youth leaders (SPL, ASPL, etc) and four adults = 36 youth + four adults.
+A female troop of 8 youth and 2 adults and a male troop of 36 youth and 4 adults.
 The contingent will head to the Summit for 10 days of activities ranging from shooting sports, mountain biking, zip-lining, rock climbing, white water rafting and more!
 In addition to the Jamboree, the trip will include visiting Washington D.C.
 More details to come!

 The jamboree is open to youth who meet the participant qualifications, are physically fit, and agree to the jamboree code of conduct on a first come first serve basis.
 All Scouts BSA youth must be currently registered in a troop and be a minimum of age 14.
 Consideration will be given to 13 year old Scouts who have attended 2 sessions of Scouts BSA Camp.
 All Venturers must be currently registered in a Venturing crew and meeting Venturing age requirements.